Table of Contents

 The doctest module searches for pieces of text that look like interactive Python sessions,

-I like to think of doctest as if I’m actually sitting at a python interactive prompt, and typing stuff in.
-The doctest is a script that says “My session should look exactly like this.
+I like to think of using doctest as if I’m actually sitting at a Python interactive prompt, and typing stuff in.
+Using doctest is like saying “My session should look exactly like this.
 If it doesn’t something is wrong.”

 Actually, I think some people do use it that way.
 They write some module, and then demonstrate how it works in an interactive shell, and copy/paste the session into a docstring as their doctests.